Aredhele/Ordinal-Engine/Engine/Documentation/CodingStandard/CodingStandard.md

     const Foo& Foo::GetFooFromID(const SFooID& id) const;
  ```
  * About the placement of the const keyword, there's no real standard about it and it's a bit confusing.
- We suggest to always place the const on the right except for the most right, it's more intuitive :
+ We suggest to always place the const on the right except for the most left, it's more intuitive :
     * const char* p_name = "foo"; // Pointer to a constant string
     * const char* const p_name = "foo"; // Constant pointer to a constant string

 #### C++11 and C++14 <div id="cpp11cpp14"></div>

-* Use c++ cast as possible instead of C cast
+* Use c++ cast style instead of C cast
+* const_cast is not recommended
 * **nullptr** : Must be used instead of C macro NULL to avoid ambiguity with the number 0
 * **auto** : Should be used in foearch loops, c++ cast expressions, lambda, iterators
     * for(const auto& entity : entities)